meta4/xml-funcwriter/XML-FuncWriter/XML-FuncWriter-design-notes.md

         } sort keys %{$_[0]};
     }

-Apart from the package declaration this code is exactly the same.
+Apart from the package declaration these functions are exactly the same as above.

-To generate functions on-the-fly requires a custom import function instead of using the perl exporter module.
-However the import funtion is not that complicated.
+To generate functions on-the-fly requires a custom `import` function instead of using the perl `exporter` module.
+However the `import` function is not that complicated.

     sub import {
       my $pkg = shift;